J. M. Gordon: D'Oyly Carte stage manager and director

 In 1910 Gordon accepted Helen Carte's offer of a permanent position as stage manager to the company, and he gave up his freelance activities.
+She implored him to make sure that the touring company was performing the operas as the authors intended.
 Gilbert died in 1911, and Helen Carte died two years later.
-The opera company was inherited by her stepson, Rupert D'Oyly Carte, who, according to a 2014 biographical sketch of Gordon, needed a stage manager who would maintain the company's production standards and preserve Gilbert's traditions and style.
+The opera company was inherited by her stepson, Rupert D'Oyly Carte, who continued Gordon's employment with the company.
+Like his stepmother, Rupert D'Oyly Carte needed a stage manager who would maintain the company's production standards and preserve Gilbert's traditions and style.
 Gordon's skills, attention to detail and tenacity, together with his experience with the company under Gilbert's direction, were what Carte required.
-One of Carte's priorities was to arrive at an authorised text.
+One of Carte's early priorities, when he inherited the company, was to arrive at an authorised text.
 Over the years Gilbert had tweaked his libretti, removing out-of-date references and adding new ones.
 He had also permitted a few interpolations by senior members of the company.
 Gordon, whose close contacts with Gilbert had included work on the prompt books for the Savoy operas, was entrusted with preparing an authoritative set of libretti.
 In general, he retained the few "gags" that Gilbert had approved, and otherwise returned to the original 1870s and '80s texts.